tyomhk2015/tscoin/README.md

 ### Setting related to Typescript

-`tsconfig.json`: Configuration of transcompiling TS to JS.
+`tsconfig.json`: Configuration of transcompiling TS to JS. <a href="https://www.typescriptlang.org/tsconfig">Document</a>